scrabbletank/farhome-rules/rulesdoc.md

 ### Attunement

 Some powerful magic items require attunement to use.
-To attune to a magic item you must spend a long rest with the item.
+To attune to a magic item you must spend 10 minutes focusing on it, and can be done during a short or long rest without interrupting the rest.
 If you are already attuned to 3 magic items you must choose which item to lose attunement to when attuning to a new item.

 ### Magic Weapons

-Magic weapons usually come with a bonus modifier, from +1 to +3.
+Magic weapons can come with bonus modifiers from +1 to +3.
 When making attack rolls with these weapons you add a superior die for every bonus modifier.

 ### Magic Armor

 Magic armors can come with bonus modifiers from +1 to +3.
 When making defense rolls with this armor you add a superior defense die for every bonus modifier.
-<br></br>

 Shields cannot have bonus modifiers, but can have additional effects.

 ### Identifying Magic Items

 Magic items can be identified by a successful Lore challenge.
 Each character can only attempt a lore roll once, if you fail then you must either cast _Identify_ on the item or take it to someone who can appraise it.

 You can still use magic items without identifying them, but its bonuses will be unknown to you.
+If the item requires attunement you only benefit from its bonus modifiers unless stated otherwise.

 ### Gaining Attributes through Items